toggle mobile menu Menu

 • Put the fingers of your other hand under the bony part of the lower jaw near the chin.
 Tilt the chin upward to keep the airway open.

 • Take a normal breath (not a deep one), and place your mouth over the baby's nose and mouth, making a tight seal.
-Blow air into the baby's nose and mouth for 1 second, and watch to see if the baby's chest rises.
-If the chest does not rise, position the baby's head again and give another breath.
+Blow air into the baby's nose and mouth for 1 second, and watch to see if the baby's chest rises while keeping the chin tilted.
+If the chest does not rise, tilt the baby's head again and give another breath.

 • Between rescue breaths, remove your mouth from the baby's nose and mouth and take a normal breath.
 Let the baby's chest fall, and feel the air escape.